cseptesting/floatcsep/docs/reference/api_reference.rst

 Test
 ----

-.. :currentmodule:: fecsep.test
+.. :currentmodule:: fecsep.evaluation

-.. automodule:: fecsep.test
+.. automodule:: fecsep.evaluation

-A test is defined using the :class:`Test` class.
+A test is defined using the :class:`Evaluation` class.

 .. autosummary::
    :toctree: generated

-    Test
+    Evaluation
-    Test.compute
+    Evaluation.compute
-    Test.type
+    Evaluation.type
-    Test.to_dict
+    Evaluation.to_dict
-    Test.from_dict
+    Evaluation.from_dict